IRC calls on congress to pass Afghan Adjustment Act

 Refugees are men, women and children fleeing war, persecution and political upheaval who have crossed borders to seek safety in another country.
 Most eventually go home when it’s safe, some stay in temporary refugee settlements, and a tiny fraction resettle in a third country, such as the United States.
 Learn how refugee resettlement works, how the IRC helps, and how you can help.

 Refugee status is determined by the United Nations.
 Most refugees who enter the U.S. refugee admissions program are identified and referred for resettlement in the U.S. by the U.N. refugee agency (UNHCR), a U.S. embassy or an approved humanitarian aid organization.

 The U.S. accepts a limited number of refugees each year.
 The president in consultation with Congress determines the authorized target for refugee admissions through a Presidential Determination.
-President Obama pledged to resettle 110,000 refugees in 2017, but the Trump administration slashed that number by more than 85%, setting record-low admission caps nearly every year: 30,000 for 2019, 18,000 for 2020 and just 15,000 for 2021.
+The Trump Administration slashed refugee admissions by more than 85%, setting record-low admission caps nearly every year: 30,000 for 2019, 18,000 for 2020 and just 15,000 for 2021.

 Applicants for refugee admission to the U.S. must satisfy the following criteria:

 - Meet the definition of a "refugee" as determined by U.S. government officials.

 - Be among those refugees determined by the president to be of special humanitarian concern to the U.S.